Koreysherwin/indigo-media-plugins/indigo-media-plugins/README.md

 - **Automatic mutual exclusion** - one plays, others pause
 - **Service switching** with single actions
 - **Combined status display** with service icons (🎵/🍎/🎬)
+- **Dynamic device selection** - automatically finds your media players
-- Flexible configuration - use any combination of services
+- Flexible configuration - use any combination of 2+ services

 ## 🏠 Automation Examples